Meeting and surpassing all audience expectations every day.

 The American people are stupid.

-If what the Republican pollsters are telling us is right, if this Clinton bump exists, if the American people think that while their lives are falling apart, uh while their country's economy disintegrates in front of their face, and while the national debt mounts and mounts, and while Obamacare is about to be implemented full bore and cause even more tax increases and a further deterioration of personal wealth, while all this is happening.
+If what the Republican pollsters are telling us is right, if this Clinton bump exists, if the American people think that while their lives are falling apart, while their country's economy disintegrates in front of their face, and while the national debt mounts and mounts, and while Obamacare is about to be implemented full bore and cause even more tax increases and a further deterioration of personal wealth, while all this is happening, the American people say we're on the right track now.

-And there nobody could do this any better.
+And nobody could do this any better.

-And Bill Clinton is the reason because Clinton told them that there's nobody that could have done any better, and Michelle told us that there's nobody that cares any more than Obama cares about us and a Romney campaign, nothing to write home about.
+And Bill Clinton is the reason because Clinton told him that there's nobody that could have done any better.

 What other explanation is there for this other than the American people are stupid?